 B. Directory information may be released freely unless the student files the appropriate form requesting that all public information not be released.
+It is highly recommended that the form be filed within the first week of classes, though forms will be accepted after that point.
 This form is available in the Office of Records and Registration.

 C. Students may have one or more of the following records: admissions, cumulative academic records, health, accounting/financial, financial aid, credentials/placement, student insurance and disciplinary.
 These may be maintained by one or more of the offices and one or more of the administrative officers listed below:

 |Affirmative Action||PAC||Assistant Director, Access and Equity|

 |Housing & Residence Life||HBC||Director|